 \subsection{Carrollian static backgrounds}

-In this subsection, we summarize the three different static vacuum solutions of NLO Carrollian gravity (these are also solutions of magnetic Carroll gravity, see \cite{Kolar:2025ebv,Hansen:2021fxi,deBoer:2023fnj})\,.
-We will use these static solutions as seeds, effectively \textit{dressing} them to construct stationary solutions order by order up to the NNLO small-$c$ expansion of General Relativity.
+In this subsection, we summarize three static vacuum solutions of NLO Carrollian gravity (these are also solutions of magnetic Carroll gravity; see \cite{Kolar:2025ebv,Hansen:2021fxi,deBoer:2023fnj}).
+We use these static solutions as seeds, effectively \textit{dressing} them to construct stationary solutions order by order through the NNLO small-$c$ expansion of general relativity.
 The static vacuum solutions are obtained by imposing \bea N_i = A_i = M = \beta_{ij} =0 \,, \qquad \partial_t = 0\,, \eea in the NLO full field equations (see \eqref{eomexpn}), which yields: